-¶ 100.
-Whenever any annual conference shall be satisfied that any woman is called of God to preach the gospel, that annual conference may be permitted to receive her on trial and into full connection, and ordain her a deacon, all the above on the same conditions as we receive men into the same relations.
-Provided always that this ordination of women shall not be considered a step toward ordination as an elder.
+- ¶120.
+Whenever a woman holding an evangelist's license is recommended by the quarterly conference as a suitable person to be received into the annual conference, she may be received on trial and into full membership and be ordained a deacon, on the same conditions as we receive men into the same relations: provided always, that this ordination of women shall not be regarded as a step toward ordination as elder, and provided further, that no woman whose husband is a member of an annual conference either on trial or in full relation shall be eligible to be received into the conference. - ¶ 121.

-¶ 101.
 Members of an annual conference may be appointed as evangelists.
 They shall be entitled to the rights and privileges of those appointed to circuits, and shall be subject to the same rules and regulations, so far as they apply to their circumstances.
-They shall be subject to the restrictions of ¶ 152 (8).
+They shall be subject to the restrictions of paragraph 172 (8).
 No preacher, however, shall be granted an evangelist's relation to the conference who does not intend to devote all his time to evangelistic work.

-¶ 102.
+¶ 122.
 Each annual conference shall inquire-